Doctors save lives, except when they don't. - Jon Barron [Link]

 Wear and Tear as long-run results of intimate love

-Being a householder or a monk or nun - both approaches may work, depending on what we may want to make out of life, or strongly need.
+Being an unfulfilled householder or a sorry monk or nun - both approaches may work, depending on what we may want to make out of life . . .
 The Bible says that before Adam and Eve fell, they strolled about naked and not shameful for it, and might have had sex full well too, to fulfil a God-given command about multiplying.
-Monks and nuns often think they are not allowed to do such paradisiac things.
-I often wonder how much they condemn themselves through wrong attitudes and notions.
+Monks and nuns and plenty of couples, however, somehow have got other attitudes and notions.
 Even in Buddhism there are unmarried lamas, and Zen priests - but married lamas and priests too.

 One may readily see that dropping a spouse reduces many stresses of life (and may bring other ones instead).
 A little joke pinpoints some things: